 Signwriting is more than painting letters with a brush.
-It is a craft; and when executed well, it’s extraordinary.
+It’s a craft.
+And done well, it’s extraordinary.

-Similar to each individual’s handwriting, brushed lettering has personality.
-The aesthetic of painted letters will add character to an otherwise generic type design.
-Hand lettering will evoke a mood which is tricky to replicate solely with the aid of a computer.
-Countless ‘hand lettered’ digital typefaces are available, but they struggle to emulate the real thing.
+Brushed lettering has personality – similar to an individual’s handwriting.
+The appearance of painted letters can add character to an otherwise generic type design.
+Hand lettering evokes a mood which is tricky to replicate with the aid of a computer.
+Countless ‘hand lettered’ digital typefaces are available.
+But they struggle to emulate the real thing.

 Techniques used in producing traditional signwriting takes years to learn.
-Understanding how to paint letterforms of all varieties using these techniques, can take a lifetime to master.
+Understanding how to use all of these techniques can take a lifetime to master.

 Cutting in the big letters at Dundee Contemporary Arts 2018

 In recent years, interest has increased for traditional signwriting.
 As well as demand from independent designers, agencies, shops and retailers.

 The craft is recognised as such and injects a special touch for exterior signage, interior displays and visual branding.
 In addition to vintage and retro projects, pleasure vehicles and honours boards for clubs, schools and organisations.